DIY Vintage Farmhouse Corbels

 Repurposed Farmhouse Corbels

-We had these corbels left over from when we redid our fireplace.
-You can read about that process here.
+We had these corbels leftover from when we redid our fireplace.
 Our house was built in 1972 and the corbels are original.
 But you can find vintage corbels at antique shops and online (try Etsy!) if you want to do this project!

 After we started painting the brick we decided we didn’t want to keep the corbels attached to the mantle.
-My hubby removed them and they’ve been sitting in storage ever since.
+Eric removed them and they’ve been sitting in storage ever since.
 Until now!

-First, I asked my hubby to remove the leftover nails.
+First, I asked Eric to remove the leftover nails.
 Then I sanded them down to remove the paint splatters from when they were still attached to the fireplace and we had started painting.

 After giving them a good wipe down they were ready for paint.
 I used some leftover antique white chalk paint I had on hand.
-To read my tutorial on using chalk paint, go here.
+You can read my tutorial on using chalk paint here!

 I painted in the direction of the grain and gave them both two coats.
 It took all of about 30 minutes since chalk paint dries so fast.

 After they were completely dry, I took my little sander and distressed the corbels along the edges to give it a more antique look.